Fourth wall: Cinema

 Jerry Lewis wrote in his 1971 book The Total Filmmaker, "Some film-makers believe you should never have an actor look directly into the camera.
 They maintain it makes the audience uneasy, and interrupts the screen story.
 I think that is nonsense, and usually I have my actors, in a single, look direct into the camera at least once in a film, if a point is to be served."
 Martin and Lewis look directly at the audience in You're Never Too Young (1955), and Lewis and co-star Stella Stevens each look directly into the camera several times in The Nutty Professor (1963), and Lewis' character holds a pantomime conversation with the audience in The Disorderly Orderly (1964).
 The final scene of The Patsy (1964) is famous for revealing to the audience the movie as a movie, and Lewis as actor/director.

-One of the most surprising dramatic examples occurs at the very end of the 1971 John Schlesinger film, Sunday Bloody Sunday, when the main character, played by Peter Finch, directly addresses the audience, there being nothing in the characterisation or narrative up to that point to indicate that this may be a featured device.
+One of the most surprising dramatic examples occurs at the very end of the 1971 John Schlesinger film, Sunday Bloody Sunday, when the main character, played by Peter Finch, directly addresses the audience, there being nothing in the characterization or narrative up to that point to indicate that this may be a featured device.

 The 2022 film Persuasion was criticized for its modernization take on the classic 1817 Jane Austen novel by having the main protagonist Anne Elliot (played by Dakota Johnson) constantly breaking the fourth wall by interacting with the audience.

 Select theatrical screenings of Francis Ford Coppola's 2024 science fiction epic Megalopolis, including its private industry screenings and world premiere at the 2024 Cannes Film Festival, had a person walk on stage in front of the projection screen and address the protagonist, Cesar, who seemingly breaks the fourth wall by replying in real time.